TetianaChykalova/travel-company-landing/README.md

 ## Problems

-The swiper in the "editors pick" section doesn't work correctly.
+The swiper in the "editors pick" section doesn't work correctly in the desktop version.
 Changing from one slider to another happens instantly instead of gradually.
 Unfortunately, I could not find out the reasons for this behavior.
 But this will be my task for the future